Key Takeaways

 Transaction fees are a very famous choice for the PayPal-like app.
 This is where you charge a small percentage for each transaction.

 This will give you a regular, steady revenue flow and is another highly simple way to monetize your app.
-But you can also offer tiered pricing, which works fantastic both for the casual user and businesses at scale.
+But you can also offer tiered pricing, which works fantastically for both the casual user and businesses at scale.

 You can offer the finest features through a subscription model.